 Cover a baking sheet with parchment paper, and spread berries out in a single layer.
 Place in the freezer for at least 2 hours.

 Transfer frozen berries to a freezer bag and keep in the freezer for up to 6 months.
 I have actually kept them for longer and they have been fine.

-Some recipes are find to use frozen berries right out of the freezer.
+Some recipes are found to use frozen berries right out of the freezer.
 For all others, empty the berries into a bowl and let them sit until they reach room temperature.
 The berries will be soft, but perfect to use in pies, pancakes, muffins, or smoothies.
-I also like to snack on frozen berries.
+They are also delicious just to snack on.